vanheeringen-lab/gimmemotifs/docs/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~

-Before you can install GimmeMotifs you’ll need:
+Before you can install GimmeMotifs you willl need:

 -  some Python modules and other packages